sripreethi-p/tech-notes-and-questions/notes/designpatterns/creational-patterns.md

 ## 3. Abstract Factory Pattern

 ### Definition
-A design pattern
+- A design pattern
 that provides an interface
 for creating families of related or dependent objects without specifying their concrete classes.

+- In factory method, we have an abstraction at product level.
+Here, we have another layer of abstraction at the factory class to group the concrete products.
+-
 ### Purpose
 It's useful when you need to create objects from several related classes without knowing their exact types.

 ### Use cases

 ### Design
+- `Abstract Product` interface: Declares the interface for a type of product.
+- `Concrete Product`: Implements the abstract product interface.
 - `Abstract Factory` interface: Declares the creation methods for each product type.
 - `Concrete Factory`: Implements the creation methods for the specific product family.
-- `Abstract Product` interface: Declares the interface for a type of product.
-- `Concrete Product`: Implements the abstract product interface.
 - `Client`: Uses the factories to get instances of products but is unaware of the specific classes being created.

 ### Example